conda/infrastructure/TRIAGING.md

 The additional columns in the triaging board that the issues can be moved to include the following:

 - **"Support"** - Any issue moved into this column is a request for support and is not a feature request or a bug report.
-All issues in this column should include the [`type::support` ](https://github.com/conda/infra/labels/type%3A%3Asupport) label.
+All issues in this column should include the https://github.com/conda/infra/labels/type%3A%3Asupport label.
 - **"Ready"** - The issue has revealed a bug or feature request.
 We have collected enough details to understand the problem/request and to reproduce it on our own.
 These issues are ready to be moved into the Backlog at the end of the triage rotation during Refinement.
 - **"Closed"** - The issue was closed due to being a duplicate, being redirected to a different project, was a user error, a question that has been resolved, etc.